MauKMu/homework-3-case-study/README.md

 - Naively making `ellipse()` calls from small to big ellipses and stopping when `hitGeometry` is true works for creating the correct layering effect, but breaks the color blending logic, because it has no information of what color is behind the ellipse/white dot being colored.
 - Instead, we can initialize `blendColor` to the background blue color and go from big to small ellipses instead.
 If we hit geoemetry, we update `blendColor` with the return value of `ellipse()`.
 This essentially propagates the correct background color in `blendColor` until the smallest/topmost ellipse that needs it.

+### Sidenote: How Many Ellipses?

+- The original animation seems to contain 20 or so ellipses.
+I added 12 ellipses, starting from the biggest one.
+I have two reasons for not going all the way to 20:
+    - I seemed to be getting diminishing returns from each ellipse I added.
+The smaller ellipses don't add that much to the animation.
+    - The assignment says we don't need to be pixel-perfect, and that it's more about understanding the ideas used to render the animation.
+I hope I showed that I do understand the ideas, and that with additional time, I could have placed 20 or more ellipses.

 ## Extra Credit

 ### Flip